-- "Imm Multi" cannot be selected for the Auto Focus area while you are using Face Detection (page 40). - "Tracking" cannot be selected for the Auto Focus area while you are using Auto Shutter (page 69).
+- "Imm Multi" cannot be selected for the Auto Focus area while you are using Face Detection (page 42). - When "MI Tracking" is selected, simply press [◀] or [▶].
+The focus frame will track the movement of the subject, even if you do not half-press the shutter button. - While "M Tracking" is selected, the [◀] and [▶] keys do not perform functions assigned to them (page 77). - "Tracking" cannot be selected for the Auto Focus area while you are using Auto Shutter (page 70).